-While you can’t ignore these detractors, you need a more comprehensive view of how patrons are experiencing your restaurant.
+While you can’t (and shouldn’t) ignore these detractors, you need a more comprehensive view of how patrons are experiencing your restaurant.
 So, how can you get inside your customers’ heads to know what’s working and what isn’t?

 Your customers have opinions about what you’re serving up, and they want to be heard.
 But, are you getting the message?

-Receiving feedback via text is one of the best ways to interact with your patrons.
+Receiving feedback via text is one of the lowest-lift, simplest ways to interact with your patrons.
 Consider this: Research shows that 92% of people will stop visiting a restaurant after just one bad dining experience, but 90% say they’ll return to that restaurant if they are able to speak with management.

 Online reviews can make or break a restaurant.
 In fact, research shows that 95% of people look at review sites when choosing a place to dine.
-Basically, online review sites are your new homepage if you run a local restaurant.

-And, as we’ve written before, recent reviews are vital, so you need to find a way to encourage customers to share their feedback about your restaurant online.
+And, as we wrote in our article on how to get more reviews for your restaurant, getting regular reviews is vital, so you need to find a way to encourage customers to share their feedback about your restaurant online.
 If you don’t have reviews, start taking matters into your own hands.
 Research shows that 70% of people will leave an online review if asked — so, ask!

 If you want to delve a little deeper inside of your customers’ minds, creating a restaurant feedback survey is the way to go.
 Conducting a survey gives you the opportunity to pick a specific area that you want to examine—your customer service, your menu, etc.—and ask your customers questions about it.